crandmck/test/README.md

 1. blah See how the argument to server.start is an anonymous JavaScript function?
 That's a callback.
 When you need to act on an asynchronous event that will happen at some time in the future, callbacks are a common solution to handle asynchronous actions in node.js.
 Other patterns are promises and events.
+dsfasdfsadf xxx
+asdfasdfasdff asdfasdfasdfsadf asdfasdfasdfadsf adsfasdfadsfasdf aasdfasdf adsf  xxx asdfsadfsadfadsf
-2. blah See how the argument to server.start is an anonymous JavaScript function?
+1. blah See how the argument to server.start is an anonymous JavaScript function?
 That's a callback.
 When you need to act on an asynchronous event that will happen at some time in the future, callbacks are a common solution to handle asynchronous actions in node.js.
 Other patterns are promises and events.
-3. blah See how the argument to server.start is an anonymous JavaScript function?
+1. blah See how the argument to server.start is an anonymous JavaScript function?
 That's a callback.
 When you need to act on an asynchronous event that will happen at some time in the future, callbacks are a common solution to handle asynchronous actions in node.js.
 Other patterns are promises and events.